How LiDAR works.

 Understanding how LiDAR works

-Light Detection and Ranging (LiDAR) is a similar technology to Radar, using however Light instead of Radio.
+Light Detection and Ranging (LiDAR) is a similar technology to Radar, using laser instead of radio wave.

 LiDAR principle is pretty easy to understand :

-1. firing a laser pulse light at a surface
+1. emitting a laser pulse on a surface

-2. catching reflected laser light back to the LiDAR pulse source with sensors
+2. catching the reflected laser back to the LiDAR pulse source with sensors

-This process is repeated a million times by LiDAR instruments and ends up by producing a complex map of the measured surface area : a 3D point cloud map.
+This process is repeated a million times by LiDAR instruments and ends up by producing a complex map of the surveyed area : a 3D point cloud.

 Understanding how a LiDAR system is built

 The equipment needed to measure a million distances from sensors to surface points is a LiDAR system.
-This advanced-technology operates really fast as is able to calculate the distance between LiDAR sensors and light ( as a reminder light speed is 300 000 kilometers per second).
-Basically, all LiDAR systems integrate 3 main components whether there are used on automotive, aircrafts or drones :
+This advanced-technology operates really fast as is able to calculate the distance between LiDAR sensors and target (as a reminder light speed is 300 000 kilometers per second).
+LiDAR systems integrate 3 main components whether there are used on automotive, aircrafts or drones :

 1. Laser Scanner

 LiDAR systems pulse a laser light from various mobile systems (automobiles, airplanes, drones…) through air and vegetation (aerial Laser) and even water (bathymetric Laser).
 Scanner is receiving the light back (echoes), measuring distances and angles.
-Scanning speed is influencing the speed at which images can be developed by a LiDAR system.
-High speed means high fly or drive to capture data.
-The resolution and range that can be detected by a LiDAR system depends on the type of optic and sensors chosen to manufacture the LiDAR unit.
+Scanning speed is influencing the number of points and echoes that are measured by a LiDAR system.
+The choice of optic and scanner influence greatly the resolution and the range in which you can operate the LiDAR system.

 2. Navigation and positioning systems

-Whether LiDAR sensor is mounted on airplanes, cars or UAS (unmanned aerial systems), it is crucial to determine the absolute position and orientation of the sensor to make sure data captured are useable data.
-Global Navigation Satellite Systems (GNSS) provide accurate geographical information regarding the position of the sensor (latitude, longitude) and Inertial Measurement Unit (IMU) defines at this location the precise orientation of the sensor (pitch, roll, yaw).
-Data recorded by these 2 devices enables to translate LiDAR system data into static points which be the basis of the to-be 3D mapping point cloud.
+Whether LiDAR sensor is mounted on airplane, car or UAS (unmanned aerial systems), it is crucial to determine the absolute position and orientation of the sensor to make sure data captured are useable data.
+Global Navigation Satellite Systems (GNSS) provide accurate geographical information regarding the position of the sensor (latitude, longitude, height) and Inertial Measurement Unit (IMU) defines at this location the precise orientation of the sensor (pitch, roll, yaw).
+Data recorded by these 2 devices are then used to generate data into static points : the basis of the 3D mapping point cloud.

 3. Computing technology

-Electronics and software make the most of data recorded : computation is required to make the LiDAR system work by defining precise echo position.
+In order to make the most of the data : computation is required to make the LiDAR system work by defining precise echo position.
 It is required for on-flight data visualization or data post-processing as well to increase precision and accuracy delivered in the 3D mapping point cloud.

-Defining a fit between your needs and LiDAR specifications
+Defining a fit between your project needs and LiDAR specifications

-Laser Scanner: What are the level of accuracy, level of precision, point density, range, swathe that fit to your project needs ?
+Laser Scanner: What are the level of accuracy, level of precision, point density, range, swath that fit to your project needs ?